fionamkz/Locality-Sensitive-Hashing/README.md

-# 🔍 Locality Sensitive Hashing (LSH) en C++
+# 🔍 Locality Sensitive Hashing (LSH) in C++

-Este proyecto implementa **LSH (Locality Sensitive Hashing)** en C++ para realizar búsquedas aproximadas de similitud en vectores de datos.

-## ¿Qué hace?

-- Genera vectores de datos aleatorios.
-- Crea proyecciones aleatorias para calcular hashes.
+This project implements **Locality Sensitive Hashing (LSH)** in C++ to perform approximate similarity searches on data vectors.

+---

+## 📌 What does it do?

+- Generates random data vectors.
+- Creates random projections to compute hashes.
-- Agrupa los vectores en buckets según su hash.
+- Groups vectors into buckets according to their hash.
-- Genera un vector query aleatorio y encuentra coincidencias en su bucket.
-- Calcula la **similitud coseno** entre el query y los vectores candidatos.
+- Generates a random query vector and finds matches in its bucket.
+- Calculates the **cosine similarity** between the query and candidate vectors.

+---

-## Estructura
+## 🗂️ Project Structure

-- `main.cpp` — Orquestador principal.
+- `main.cpp` — Main orchestrator.
-- `lsh.cpp/.h` — Lógica de hashing y proyección.
+- `lsh.cpp/.h` — Hashing and projection logic.
-- `utils.cpp/.h` — Funciones auxiliares (impresión, distancia coseno).
+- `utils.cpp/.h` — Helper functions (printing, cosine similarity).